LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/other-activities/mslearn.md

 _Input your Microsoft Partner ID and Microsoft Campaign Code on your Organization profile_

-When entering the Campaign code, please enter the code for creating the Microsoft Learn Courseware URL, exactly as it appears: **?WT.mc_id=ilt_partner_webpage_wwl&ocid=**.
-Note: Our system will automatically make the necessary adjustments to the campaign code when used to create the Achievement URL.
+When entering the Campaign code, please enter the code for creating the Microsoft Learn Courseware URL, exactly as it appears: **?WT.mc_id=ilt_partner_webpage_wwl&ocid=** Note: Our system will automatically make the necessary adjustments to the campaign code when used to create the Achievement URL.

 [Return to contents of article](#contents-of-article)